 Although rising interest rates mean it will cost more to borrow money, it can be a good sign for the economy.
 The Fed had cut rates significantly to help our struggling economy during the pandemic, so a move to raise those rates again shows that the economy is improving.
 Increases to the federal funds rate typically slows inflation, so you may see some of the price increases at grocery stores and in other areas slow down.

 So what should you do as a consumer before the interest rates change?
 If you’ve been thinking about refinancing your current mortgage or home equity loan, this is a great time.
 You’ll benefit from the current low rates with more cash out, lower payments, or both.
 When rates increase, you may still get a good deal, especially if you got your loan when rates were considerably higher.
 But the benefits may not be as great, depending on how much the Fed raises rates.

 Also know that rates on your credit cards and new loans may go up.
 If you have a variable rate credit card, consider moving to a low fixed rate to shield yourself from increases.
 If you are planning to buy a car, try to do it sooner in the new year so you are sure that you’re getting the most value for the money you borrow.

 Finally, remember that these are just forecasts.
 Until the Federal Reserve Board meets, we won’t know whether they will decide to raise rates or by how much.
-Refinancing large loans, such as your mortgage, is a smart option right now to discuss with your HFG Licensed Mortgage Professional.
+Refinancing large loans, such as your mortgage, is a smart option right now to discuss with your Homeowners Licensed Mortgage Professional.
 For other big money decisions, keep an eye on what the Fed does and work with your financial planner to respond.